raghusivan/GraphTraversalTool/README.md

 Unzip the downloaded project archive.
 It contains the `graph.jar` file or you can download from above as well and the source code.

 ### 2. Navigate to the Project Directory
-Open your terminal and navigate to the directory where the graph.jar file along with project has been extracted.
+Open your terminal and navigate to the directory where the graph.jar file has been downloaded.

 ### 3. Run the JAR File
 To run the JAR file, use the following command: